wallcoder/pos/README.md

 ## Features
 - User authentication and role-based access control
 - Product and inventory management
-- Sales processing and order management
+- Stock and order management

 ## Technologies Used